sanjeevai/ML-Capstone/README.md

 ### Project Overview

+This is the third project in ML Advanced Nanodegree at Udacity.
 In this project I have used supervised learning techniques to find the most relevant university level factors which affect retention and graduation rates in the U.S. colleges.

 ### Problem Statement